janoma/sauce4zwift/README.md

 make run
 ```

+You'll need to keep the PowerShell app open while Sauce is running.

 The first time it will take a minute or two to "build" the program before it runs.

 ### Running it again